by MH Team | Oct 15, 2023 | Transfusion Medicine

 by MH Team | Oct 9, 2023 | White Blood Cells

-Key Takeaways Hodgkin Lymphoma or formerly known as Hodgkin’s disease is a heterogeneous group of disorders caused by malignant lymphocytes that accumulate in lymph nodes presenting as lymphadenopathy.
-Hodgkin Lymphoma (Hodgkin’s disease) is differentiated...
+Key Takeaways Hodgkin Lymphoma or formerly known as Hodgkin’s disease is a heterogeneous group of disorders caused by malignant lymphocytes presenting as lymphadenopathy and defined by Reed-Sternberg cells.
+Hodgkin lymphoma signs and symptoms ▾: The most...

 by MH Team | Oct 9, 2023 | White Blood Cells